Andra Davis

-Andra Raynard Davis [pronounced André] (born December 23, 1978) is a former American football linebacker who played ten seasons in the National Football League (NFL).
-He played college football for the University of Florida and was drafted by the Cleveland Browns in the fifth round of the 2002 NFL Draft.
+Andra Raynard Davis [pronounced André] (born December 23, 1978) is an American former professional football player who was a linebacker for 10 seasons in the National Football League (NFL).
+He played college football for the Florida Gators and was selected by the Cleveland Browns in the fifth round of the 2002 NFL draft.
 He also played for the Denver Broncos and Buffalo Bills.

-Early years
+Early life

 Davis was born in Live Oak, Florida in 1978.
 He attended Suwannee High School in Live Oak, where he was a four-year starter for the Suwannee Bulldogs high school football team.
 As a senior in 1996, Davis was the team captain for the Suwannee Bulldogs football and basketball teams, and was recognized as a first-team Florida Class 4A all-state selection and a SuperPrep high school All-American in football.

 College career

-Davis accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1998 to 2001.
+Davis accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Gators teams from 1998 to 2001.
 The Gators coaching staff decided to red-shirt him as a true freshman in 1997.
 As a junior in 2000, Davis was a member of the Gators' Southeastern Conference (SEC) championship team.
 As a senior team captain in 2001, he was recognized as a first-team All-SEC selection and a second-team All-American.
 During his college career, he played in thirty-five games, and started twenty-three of them; he finished his career with 232 tackles, five quarterback sacks and four forced fumbles, three of which were recovered.